Ghasty003/Lazy-Cookie/README.md

 cookie.getItem("foo") // returns a string which is the value of the provided parameter.

-cookie.setItem("foo", "bar", optional-paramters) // sets item with key of "foo" and value of "bar".
+cookie.setItem("foo", "bar", options) // sets item with key of "foo" and value of "bar".

 cookie.deleteItem("foo") // deletes item with key of "foo".